pkiel/notebook/_posts/2023-12-05-RamanPrelimAnalysis.md

 above were all measured on the UWA setup.
-I am purposefully including the new Hawaii Pacific University measurements as it is nearly the exact same Renishaw Raman setup that is available at FIU in Dr. Prasad’s lab and was used forDeCarlo’s most recent publication.
+I am purposefully including the new Hawaii Pacific University measurements as it is nearly the exact same Renishaw Raman setup that is available at FIU in Dr. Prasad’s lab and was used for DeCarlo’s most recent publication.

 The goal with this analysis is to recreate two calibration curves from these two datasets of DeCarlo’s abiotic aragonite using the Kiel Routine